richjava/blox.site.quiz/README.md

 ## Installation
 ### 1. Clone this repository
+> This may take longer than usual depending on how many blocks (git submodules) your site contains.

-Make sure to include the ```--recurse-submodules``` flag so that all the submodules ("blocks") will be cloned too.
+Make sure to include the ```--recurse-submodules``` flag so that all the submodules will be cloned too.
 ```
 git clone --recurse-submodules -j8 https://github.com/richjava/blox.site.quiz.git

 cd building-blox
 ```

-### 2. Install blocks
+### 2. Install dependencies
-This may take longer than usual depending on how many blocks (git submodules) your site contains.
 ```
 npm install
 ```